Bachelor of Modern Languages

 About the Bachelor of Modern Languages

-In the Bachelor of Modern Languages students achieve high levels of competency in the four macro skills of reading, listening, speaking, and writing, while acquiring a range of transferable skills including communication, teamwork, problem-solving and interpersonal skills.
+The Bachelor of Modern Languages enables students with a particular interest in world languages and cultures to study two languages in depth.
+Students achieve a high competency in the four macro skills of reading, listening, speaking, and writing, while acquiring a range of transferable skills such as communication, teamwork, problem-solving and interpersonal skills.

-UWA offers an extensive range of languages – more than any other university in WA and more than most universities in Australia.
-Choose two of Chinese, French, German, Indonesian, Italian, Japanese, Korean, and Spanish, or choose one language and undertake your second major in Linguistics.
-All of our languages are available to absolute beginners.
-Chinese, French, German, Indonesian, Italian, and Japanese also have higher entry points depending on prior study or background knowledge.
+Choose from Chinese, French, German, Indonesian, Italian, Japanese, Korean, and Spanish.
+All languages are available to absolute beginners.
+Chinese, French, German, Indonesian, Italian and Japanese also have higher entry points depending on prior study or background knowledge.

-It is also possible to combine the Bachelor of Modern Languages with another degree, such as the Bachelor of Arts, Bachelor of Business, Bachelor of Engineering (Honours) or Bachelor of Science.
-Studying the Bachelor of Modern Languages alongside any of these degrees will give graduates an edge in the jobs market, both in Australia and overseas.
+It is also possible to combine the Bachelor of Modern Languages with another degree, such as the Bachelor of Engineering (Honours), Philosophy (Honours), Science, Arts or Business.

 - February and July